Joshua-W-Adams/aws_infrastructure_boilerplate/services/networking/vpc/vpc.md

 An EC2 instance that manages the NAT process.

+- Supports port forwarding.
+- Can be used as a bastion server.

 ### NAT Gateway

 AWS managed NAT.

 Which has high availability and scalability.

+- Does NOT support port forwarding.
+- Can NOT be used as a bastion server.

 ## DNS Integration